psss/edd/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Edd is a tiny script which allows to easily edit content of the
 clipboard with a single keyboard shortcut.
-In this way Edd allows
+In this way Edd enables
 you to always use your favorite text editor, wherever you need.